Max Muncy Preview, Player Props: Dodgers vs. Brewers

-The Los Angeles Dodgers and Max Muncy (.345 slugging percentage over his past 10 games, including one homer), battle starting pitcher Wade Miley and the Milwaukee Brewers at Dodger Stadium, Wednesday at 10:10 PM ET.
+The Los Angeles Dodgers, including Max Muncy (.400 on-base percentage in past 10 games, 67 points above season-long percentage), take on starter Corbin Burnes and the Milwaukee Brewers at Dodger Stadium, Thursday at 10:10 PM ET.

-He strung together two hits (going 2-for-4) in his most recent appearance against the Brewers.
+In his previous game he had a hitless performance (0-for-4) against the Brewers.

 Max Muncy Game Info & Props vs. the Brewers